 But if voters do not run the show, who does?

-As mentioned above, answering this question requires going beyond the voter-politician relationship, and analyzing politics as a form of “organised combat” between competing interest groups, particularly the “quiet politics” of corporate influence.
+As mentioned above, answering this question requires going beyond the voter-party relationship, and analyzing politics as a form of “organised combat” between competing interest groups, particularly the “quiet politics” of corporate influence.

-This perspective gives priority to the business-society relationship over electoral politics, and makes three important claims about how economic policy changes:
+This perspective gives priority to the business-politics relationship over electoral politics, and makes three important claims about who actually makes economic policy decisions:

 - Government involvement in the economy is broad and deep.